 Report: FCC to limit Dish spectrum

-According to the report, FCC officials said that they are leaning toward limiting Dish's 40 MHz of AWS-4 spectrum to prevent interference with the H-block, a chunk of spectrum in which Sprint has expressed interest.
+FCC officials told the Wall Street Journal that they are leaning towards limiting Dish's 40 MHz of AWS-4 spectrum to prevent interference with the H-block, a chunk of spectrum in which Sprint has expressed interest.

 Jeff Blum, senior vice president and deputy general counsel for Dish, recently called Sprint's proposal a "zero-sum approach" that "does not result in net spectrum gain for the American consumer and creates no new jobs."